Leading plastics manufacturere uses live process data to optimize production, saving time and materials

 “This system pays for itself,” said a company spokesman, “and we save money in many ways.
 We have seen substantial gains in productivity and performance because we can monitor our processes far more effectively.
 Our accounting and planning departments have, for the first time ever, an up-to-the-second record of actual production variables and statistics.
 At the same time, our engineering staff can use real-time data in their calculations, and feed the results directly back into the process.”

-The DataHub also saved substantial programming costs.
+DataHub technology also saved substantial programming costs.
 The time alone saved on development work has paid for the system many times over.
 With a single tool the project coordinator has met the various needs of both the engineers and company managers.
 “The software is easy to install and it works well,” he said.
 “It’s at the correct level for our needs.”